Vishal-S-J/BASIC-JAVA/README.md

 ```
 OBJECT

 Now consider me as a Creator of my world and I wanted a new person so I created an object using a new keyword.
-Java always provides us with default constructor with no parameter if we create a new constructor it gets override so we need to create both default and parameterized constructor.
-Methods also have same properties as constuctor but the constuctor has same method name as the class name and method can return values where as constuctor can not.
-Method can be called using `object_name.method_name` depending on access modifiers it can be used any where.
 * Syntax (Creating a object)
 ```
 class_name object_name = new class_name();

+CONSTRUCTOR

+Java always provides us with default constructor with no parameter if we create a new constructor with params it gets override so we need to create both default and parameterized constructor.
+Constructor has the same name as class name.
+Constructor does not return any value.
 ```
 * Syntax (Creating a constructor)
 ```